SirSerow/rrdtool_testing/README.md

-# RRDtoool testing
+## RRDtoool testing
-## This dicrectory was created only for testing purposes
+Following dicrectory was created only for testing purposes